 The BPP Student Association Crisis Fund is a limited source of financial support for students who, due to circumstances beyond their control, are in severe financial difficulties.
 The fund has very limited resources and any award will be modest and with the sole aim of providing short-term emergency support.
 The fund is not being offered to provide ongoing or regular support to any student.

-The maximum fund that will be given to students will be a cash award of a maximum of £250 at the discretion of the advisors.
+The maximum fund that will be given to students will be a cash award or vouchers of a maximum of £250 for emergency food costs at the discretion of the advisors.

-The fund is not being offered to provide ongoing or regular support to any student or to offer students assistance by paying their course fees.
+The fund is not being offered to provide ongoing or regular support to any student or university degree apprentice to offer students assistance by paying their course fees.
 Additionally, the fund is also not able to offer financial support to students seeking to purchase technology or get reimbursed for university related costs.
 For example, laptops, printers or printing costs.

 Applicants who have received funding from other sources are still eligible to apply, though this factor will be considered by the Association representatives in granting any award.